-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the message waiting indicator tab. - 3.
 In the Operational section, enter a number in the Maximum number of simultaneous field.

 You can set the number anywhere between 1 and 16 inclusively.
 The default is 1.